jestinbrooks/RogueChat/README.md

 If you are killed you must start over with a new name

-Setup
+Setup for running locally on a unix or linux computer

 1. Check your version of python, I tested with 2.7.3 and 2.7.5 but it should work with any version of 2.6 or 2.7

+2. Open terminal and enter python roguechatserver.py

-2. Open terminal and enter python roguechatclient.py
+3. Open a second terminal window and enter python roguechatclient.py

-3. When asked for the host enter 54.209.127.40
+4. When asked for the host enter localhost

 Commands